 Minor tear – is characterized by light pain and swelling of the affected knee.
 The signs and symptoms usually resolve in two or three weeks.

 Moderate tear – is characterized by pain, swelling of the knee which tends to get worse in the first couple of days and knee stiffness even though walking is usually possible.
-The signs and symptoms usually resolve in two or three weeks, however they tend to get back when overusing the knee, twisting it or squatting.
-The pain may come and go for couple of years if not treated correctly.
+The signs and symptoms usually resolve in two or three weeks, however, they tend to get back when overusing the knee, twisting it or squatting.
+The pain may come and go for a couple of years if not treated correctly.

 Severe tear – is characterized by severe pain, swelling, stiffness, inability to walk and pieces of the torn meniscus can enter the joint space.